codefellows/setup-guide/system-setup/4-git.md

       ```

     - Then move on to [next page](./5-tree.md)
-  - If output is not similar to the above, continue with instructions on this page.
+  - *If output is not similar to the above*, continue with instructions on this page.

 ---